top of page

 The Thomas Principles

-The Thomas Principles is a leadership, mentoring, retention and graduation model.
-It is based on 25 years of experience and research to improve the graduation rates of historically underrepresented college students (i.e., Black/African American students).
+The Thomas Principles are a leadership, mentoring, retention and graduation model.
+It is based on 25 years of experience and research to improve the success and graduation rates of historically underrepresented college students (i.e., Black/African American, gender, first generation, low income students).
 The model is grounded in identity development that is significantly associated with five other factors.
-While the research started with an ethnic - based focus, it is applicable to diverse populations, fields of study, and organizations (see PowerPoint and articles).
+While the research started with an ethnic - based focus, it is applicable to diverse populations, fields of study (education, technology, medicine, health) and organizations (see PowerPoint and articles).

 So... what are the Thomas Principles and their origin (click this link to view PowerPoint)?